Walter Hore-Ruthven, 10th Lord Ruthven of Freeland: Titles

-As his more senior title was in the Peerage of Scotland and may be inherited by female descendants.
+His eldest daughter, Bridget Monckton, 11th Lady Ruthven of Freeland, succeeded him in his more senior title as it was in the Peerage of Scotland and thus may be inherited by female descendants.
 It has been held since 1994 by his great-grandson George Howard, 13th Earl of Carlisle, grandson of Bridget Monckton, 11th Lady Ruthven of Freeland.
-The junior title Baron Ruthven of Gowrie may only pass through male descendants and has been held since November 2021 by his great-great-nephew (Patrick Leo) Brer Ruthven, 3rd Earl of Gowrie.
+The junior title Baron Ruthven of Gowrie, in the Peerage of the United Kingdom, may only pass through male descendants and was inherited by his younger brother's grandson, Grey Ruthven, 2nd Earl of Gowrie.
+It has been held since November 2021 by Lord Ruthven's great-great-nephew (Patrick Leo) Brer Ruthven, 3rd Earl of Gowrie.